 “My grandfather was from Morocco and he met my grandmother in Ceuta, a city of Spain, but carved out of Morocco itself.
 I watched a shit load of MTV and listened to rap when I got back to the States.
 It filled in a lotta gaps that school left.
 Wherever you need to fit in, you do what you need to, right?”
 She sighed and shrugged.
 “There’s a whole other side of my family that is very English Only, but I appreciate them bankrolling my education.
 Looks real fuckin’ nice on paper.”

 The look she gave him was plenty to confirm his guess.
-“And then when I came back to the U.S., my real mother’s aunt, Zoraida, she was Cuban, I lived with her.
+“And then when I came back to the U.S., the woman who gave birth to me — her aunt, Zoraida, she was Cuban, I lived with her.
 When I say ‘mom’, that’s who I mean.
 I mean Zo.”

 “The Queen of the High Seas who passed?”

 A simple nod, “She was more a mom to me than anybody, to everybody, not just me.
 Her Jeep, her fishing gear.”

 Miguel watched her silently as she sat there staring at her hands, which had folded themselves into her lap.
 How fascinating the chipped magenta nail polish had become in that short time.
 He gently pet her knees now that her legs had folded across his.

 He caught the smirk she tried to conceal by running a hand up into her hair.
 Up went those brows as though she hadn’t heard him, “What?”